AndreGregu/Assessment_example_chap_compatible/README.md

 ## Isolated example: Starting by implementing a simple metric outside of chap

-Since a metric only depends on these simple pandas dataframes, it is easy to implement new metrics as functions outside of chap.
+Since a metric only depends on these simple pandas dataframes, it is easy to implement new metrics as a function outside of chap.
 This is useful for testing and debugging.
 Later in this guide, we show how to move a metric inside chap so that it can be used in the platform (e.g. to generate plots in the modeling app).
-This only requires implement the metric function in a class that follows a interface.
+This only requires implementing the metric function in a class that follows a interface.

 This example only requires that you have pandas installed.